biednick/drone/README.md

 # Drones

 The drone has been split into 2 modules: A master, which contains 2 oscillators, a passive 3 channel mixer, and tone and volume control; and a slave, which features 3 oscillators and a tone control.
-I reccomend building 1 master for up to 5 slaves.
+I recommend building 1 master for up to 5 slaves.
 This gives you 17 oscillators which is plenty for most people.

 ## Files